 This page highlights the Sacramento and Roseville, CA High Water Mark Pilot Project which took place on November 8, 2013.
 This page is intended for local officials, emergency management personnel, community leaders as well as FEMA Regions, federal, state, and local entities.

-The cities of Sacramento and Roseville have gone above and beyond most communities to both educate and be proactive about flood risks.
-In fact both communities are part of the Community Rating System or CRS program.
+The cities of Sacramento and Roseville, CA, have gone above and beyond most communities to both educate and be proactive about flood risks.
+Both communities are part of the Community Rating System (CRS) program.
 The City of Roseville, in fact, is the highest rated CRS Community in the nation!
 They are the only community in the country to reach a CRS level of 1.

-The City of Sacramento, for example, has an extensive flood history dating back to the 1800s.
-In more recent history, record floods have been recorded in 1951, 1956, 1964 and 1986.
-The Sacramento Area Flood Control Agency was created in October of 1989 and immediately began holding public meetings and began lobbying to provide risk-reduction measures and procedures for the Sacramento area.
+The City of Sacramento has an extensive flood history dating back to the 1800s.
+In more recent history, record floods have been documented in 1951, 1956, 1964, and 1986.
+The Sacramento Area Flood Control Agency was created in October 1989 and immediately began holding public meetings and lobbying to provide risk-reduction measures and procedures for the Sacramento area.
 Since then, the city itself has proactively worked to educate the public about flood risk measures that protect life and property.

-Further, the City of Roseville has been proactive about flood preparedness has a Flood Warning System that utilizes stream and rain gauges in numerous places throughout their drainage basins to monitor flood threats as they develop and serves as an example of a city that is being proactive against the possibility of future flooding.
-The city has been very actionable in that it has high standards for flood plain protection and has adopted strict building codes.
+The City of Roseville has been proactive about flood preparedness.
+The city has a flood warning system that utilizes stream and rain gauges in numerous places throughout their drainage basins to monitor flood threats as they develop.
+The City of Roseville is a strong example of community that is taking proactive steps against future flooding.
+The city has taken action to establish high standards for floodplain protection including adopting strict building codes.

 Launch Event Activities

 Friday, November 8, 2013, marked the kick-off of the HWM Initiative in Garcia Bend Park in Sacramento, California.
 The purpose of the event was to educate the community on flood risk and mitigation.
 Event activities included the following: